How To Regrow Leeks From Your Kitchen Scraps?

 Why Regrowing Leek Indoors?

 They are fat-free and packed with many vitamins and minerals.
-They can protect your heart as the other vegetables, part of the allium family, onions, and garlic.
+They can protect your heart like the other vegetables, part of the allium family, onions, and garlic.
 (1)

 Like most vegetables, leeks promote weight loss as it a good source of fiber and water.
 (2) Therefore, they can also improve your digestion and regulate your metabolism.